The QLD Companion Card: Making Community Access More Inclusive

 The Companion Card is for people whose need for assistance is lifelong and directly related to their disability.

-The Companion Card is accepted at hundreds of venues and services across Queensland, from the Brisbane Ekka and local shows to theatres, cinemas, sporting venues, and tourist attractions.
+The Companion Card is accepted at hundreds of venues and services across Queensland, including:

-Many venues display the Companion Card logo, but even if you don’t see it, it’s worth asking — some businesses still honour the card when informed about the program.
+Many venues display the Companion Card logo.
+If you do not see it, it is still worth asking, as some businesses honour the card even if it is not advertised.

 📝 How to Apply